asfourco/marvel-api-ios-app/README.md

 3. Open MarvelAPIDemo.xcworkspace within Xcode to build, run, or test.

+### Generate your Marvel API keys
+1. Create an account at http://developer.marvel.com

+2. After confirming your account, click on the "Get A Key" tab and accept the terms and conditions.
+You should now see your private and public key

+3. Be sure to change your authorized referrers to "*".
+You will not be able to access the API without changing the "Authorized Referrers" input field from "developers.marvel.com" to "*".

+4. Copy the public key and paste it into the publicKey section of the apikeys.plist file.
+Do the same for your private key.

+5. Please remember not to share or upload your apikeys.plist to a public repository.

 ### Known issues
 1. Response data from marvel for api `GET /v1/public/comics` returns inconsistent data that contains overlapping duplicates.
 **Workaround:** before appending new set of returning data, look for overlapping duplicates before appending to the master list